JBrenn/TopoSUB/README.md

 The TopoSUB package includes vignettes on the topics

 1. running a TopoSUB simulation
-2. postprocess a TopoSUB simulation
+2. postprocessing a TopoSUB simulation
-3. visualisation of a TopoSUB output
+3. visualisation of TopoSUB simulation output

 You can install the package with the option of building the vignettes and list/open them in an HTML browser: